jec/spelt-rust/README.md

 ## Setup

-In each of `src/main/resources/` and `src/test/resources/`:

-- Generate a keystore with an RSA private key.

-      openssl genpkey -outform der -algorithm rsa -out pkey.der openssl pkcs8 -topk8 -inform der -outform der -in pkey.der -out pkey.pk8 -nocrypt
+1. Create PostgreSQL development database and user.
+Below are examples.
+(Don't use SUPERUSER for the production database.)
+    - `create database spelt_dev;`
+    - `create role spelt_app superuser password 'my-secret';`
+    - `grant all on database spelt_dev to spelt_app;`

-- Copy `application.example.conf` to `application.conf` and update as needed.
+2. Copy `config/app.example.toml` to `config/app.toml` and update values as
+   appropriate.

 ## License